 This wiki is still undergoing renaming, updating, and reorganization.
 There are still many references to the old name (MiniD) strewn about, as well as some outdated library docs and some broken links.
 But most of it should work.

 Croc is a small, dynamically-typed language most closely related to Lua, with C-style syntax.
-Its semantics are borrowed mainly from Lua, D, Squirrel, and Io, though many other languages served as inspirations.
-It aims to be somewhat unique among dynamically-typed languages by making it as difficult as possible for you, the programmer, to make mistakes.
-It also tries to be fast and to make memory allocation the exception rather than the norm.
+Its semantics are borrowed mainly from Lua, D, Squirrel, and Python, though many other languages served as inspirations.
+It tries to fill a niche somewhere between Lua and Python by being more fully-featured and "batteries included" than Lua but not as heavy-weight as Python.
+It also tries to alleviate some of the pain of developing in a dynamic language by being more strict about things like global accesses, out-of-bounds errors, and typing than many other dynamic languages are.
 Lastly, it is meant to be a language that is perfectly capable on its own, but which can be seamlessly integrated into and/or extended by a host language.

 It used to be called MiniD.